SamedArslan28/IBANBookProject/README.md

 - Plist Files: Property list files (plist) used for storing configuration data or other structured information.
 - Asset Catalog: The asset catalog (xcassets) containing image assets, app icons, and other graphical resources used in the application.
 - Localization Files: Files (strings) for localization and internationalization of the application's user interface strings.

-## Dependencies
-IBAN Reader utilizes the following dependencies, managed via CocoaPods:

-Firebase Analytics: Firebase Analytics is integrated into the project to provide insights into user behavior and app performance.

-Google ML Kit - Text Recognition: Google ML Kit's Text Recognition module is used for optical character recognition (OCR) to extract text from images, enabling IBAN extraction functionality.

-Ensure that you have CocoaPods installed on your system, and run pod install in your project directory to install these dependencies.